Spain blames Ebola infection on human error as nurse worsens

 News that Ebola has been passed on in Spain has shaken faith in the Spanish health system, which has suffered deep spending cuts as part of austerity measures.

-Although there are no signs of panic in Madrid, one resident in the suburb where Romero lived said some people had canceled hospital appointments, and some parents had kept their children away from the nursery near the health center where she had first gone complaining of fever.
+Although there are no signs of panic in Madrid, one resident in the suburb where Romero lived said some people had cancelled hospital appointments, and some parents had kept their children away from the nursery near the health centre where she had first gone complaining of fever.

-"A lot of children did not turn up ... and some canceled hospital appointments as precaution," said Josefa Sierra, 67, member of a neighbor's association in the Madrid suburb of Alcorcon.
+"A lot of children did not turn up ... and some cancelled hospital appointments as precaution," said Josefa Sierra, 67, member of a neighbour's association in the Madrid suburb of Alcorcon.

 "Of course people are talking of little else when you go to do the shopping at the supermarket," she said.
 "But there's no panic, no. It's not as though people are staying at home."